It’s time to ask yourself the question: should you discount discounting and start focussing on loyalty instead?

 The problem is that discounts only win customers over temporarily – and they don’t encourage repeat purchase either.
 Instead, paying attention to the customer experience is a sure way to win hearts.

 Here’s how to get started.

-Loyalty programmes communicate your personality and brand identity – and customers will shop more regularly in stores they identify with.
+One of the advantages of loyalty programs is that they communicate your personality and brand identity – and customers will shop more regularly in stores they identify with.

 Differentiate your brand by choosing a name for your loyalty program that tells people who you are and what you stand for.
 For example, 100% Pure named their program “Purist Perks”, reinforcing the organic nature of the brand.

 Likewise, Annemarie Skin Care named its loyalty program the “Honest.
 Wild.
 Beautiful.
 Tribe”.
 The use of the words “Honest” and “Wild” enforce the brand’s core purpose of creating naturally sourced skincare products.
 And, the word “Tribe” makes customers feel like they belong to something bigger.

 So, take careful consideration when naming your program.
 It needs to embrace your brand values and connect with your customers.
 Once you’ve nailed this, customers will have a natural affinity with your brand as they’ll feel part of something bigger.
 As former Starbucks executive chairman, Howard Schultz said, “If people believe they share values with a company, they will stay loyal.”